Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 Luckily for us, the developers left keyboard controls for *debugging*, or at least on `THG5`, which uses DirectInput. `THGMP` doesn’t, though it seems to map some keys, which aren’t activated for some reason.
 I’m still investigating this, so hopefully there’s a way to unlock the keyboard for THGMP.
 It should work until a proper way to emulate the mahjong JVS I/O is finally sorted out.

 The *only* loader that was able to run THG5 with the debug controls is the original, the first released `TypeX Loader`.
-The reason for this is that every other loader creates a fake DirectInput device to prevent the game from taking inputs by itself, thus forcing only JVS inputs to be recognized.
+The reason for this is that every other loader creates a fake DirectInput device to prevent the games from taking inputs by themselves, forcing only the virtual JVS inputs to be recognized.
 For mahjong titles, this hook was *disabled*, leaving the game to take the inputs, and despite the loader offering a mahjong panel input configuration, it was never implemented and *never worked*.
 We’ll be doing the first, and *fix* the later.

 So, with this in mind, the idea is to give the *fake feeling* of proper emulation, by enabling the *remapping* of the keyboard keys to any device, including the keyboard itself.
 For this, a DirectInput wrapper is implemented, with some algorithm complexity.
 Basically, it takes care of all the input handling, and manages the *original* and *user* mapped keys.
 This way, we want to avoid any conflicts that might occur when *overlapping* the original and user configuration.

 While it sounded simple at first, it was quite challenging to implement correctly.
-All the mahjong input configuration has been separated from the normal input, to make it easier to develop, understand and ultimately, *use*.
+All the mahjong input configuration has been separated from the normal input, to make it easier and cleaner to develop and understand.

 <br>